simonrowe/AI-With-Spring-Student-Files/LabInstructions/Lab 02 Chat OpenAI.md

 Now we can use the ChatClient to make API calls to OpenAI's hosted models.

-8. **TODO-05**:  Open `src/main/java/com/example/client/OpenAIClient.java`.
+8. **TODO-05**:  Open `src/main/java/com/example/client/AIClientImpl.java`.

-    - Use @Component("openAIClientBean") to mark this class as a Spring bean.
+    - Use a stereotype annotation to mark this class as a Spring bean.
-        - (The name "openAIClientBean" is only needed to prevent naming ambiguitiy with Spring's "OpenAIClient" bean.)
-    - Use another annotation to assign it to the **openai** profile.

 ```
-@Component("openAIClientBean")
-@Profile("openai")
+@Component
-public class OpenAIClient implements AIClient {
+public class AIClientImpl implements AIClient {
 ```
-- Note: the `@Profile` annotation will be useful later when we want our application to switch between AWS, OpenAI, Azure, Ollama, etc.

 9. **TODO-06**: Create a constructor for this bean.
     - Inject a ChatModel object into the constructor.